Country Profile: South Georgia and South Sandwich Islands

 Transportation

-- 3 very small ports, including Grytviken, Prince Olav Harbor, and Stromness Harbor.
+- 3: Very small ports available, including Grytviken, Prince Olav Harbor, and Stromness Harbor.

 Key Metrics